Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 GUI:
 The Composer GUI now shows the number of musical tours and conduction seasons of a composer

+Fixes:
+- Fixed missing names in the French Translation.

 Characters:
 - Pedro Albéniz (Spanish Starting Composer)
 - Emilio Arrieta (random Spanish Composer)